claudiorivera/scavenger-hunt/README.md

 # New In This Version

 - Admins can delete collection items
+- Admins can delete users

 # Future Improvements

-- Allow admins to delete users
-- Allow admins to delete all collection items and all users (restart the game)
 - Allow admins to delete items
+- Allow admins to flag users as admins
 - Allow users to delete their profiles
+- Allow admins to delete all collection items and all users (restart the game)
 - Toasts/confirmation for successfully adding items on admin portal
 - Collect page actions should be in a fixed position, instead of moving based on item description (or display a cropped square preview image)